cchdo/exchange/docs/ctd.rst

 CTD required headers
 --------------------

-The following CTD headers are REQUIRED, see the :ref:`Parameters` section for the description of each, except for the `NUMBER_HEADERS`_ which is described below:
+The following CTD headers are REQUIRED, see the :ref:`Parameters` section for the description of each, except for the `NUMBER_HEADERS`_ which is described above:

 * `NUMBER_HEADERS`_
 * :ref:`EXPOCODE`